 In 2018, Rank 45 even scored 362 marks in this optional.
 Therefore, it is no doubt that this paper is highly scoring as compared to the others.
 In 2017, Rank 1 was with optional subject.
-It is opted by science and engineering background students mainly but even humanities students can easily prepare this subject.
+It is opted by science and engineering background students mainly but even humanities students can easily prepare this subject

 Advantages of opting Anthropology Optional for UPSC Mains

 - It is a highly scoring subject with students scoring even above 350 marks which confirm their rank easily in top 100.